Undergraduate Housing Policies

 P.01 Alcohol

 The fundamental purpose of this University community is a dedication to excellence in teaching, research, and public service.
 Alcohol abuse and the resulting consequences have a significant negative impact on campus life and individual clarity of thought, verbal and perceptual acuity, and mental alertness.
 Members and guests of the community are expected to take responsibility for their drinking behavior and for the consequences of alcohol consumption.
 The University is obligated to outline behavioral expectations of students, staff, faculty, and off-campus guests who (by permit or otherwise) use alcohol on University properties, or in conjunction with events sponsored by University departments, schools or programs.
 The well-being of individuals of the University community is paramount.
 The priority is to ensure that students receive prompt medical attention for any health or safety emergency (alcohol or drug intoxication, physical violence, etc.) and to ensure there are no impediments to reporting incidents.
 If an individual is so intoxicated or drugged that they are unable to be awakened or care for themselves, letting that person “sleep it off” is not a reasonable alternative to getting them necessary medical help.
+UC Irvine and Student Housing comply with the laws of the State of California.
+Important parts of those are summarized below:

 No person may sell, furnish, or give any alcoholic beverage to a person under the age of 21, and no person under the age of 21 may purchase alcoholic beverages.
 (Reference: California Alcoholic Beverage Control Act, Section 25658).
-Refer to CABC Act section codes.
+Refer to CABC Act section codes. |

 It is unlawful for a person under the age of 21 to possess alcoholic beverages on any street or highway or in any public place or in any place open to public view.
 (Reference: California Alcoholic Beverage Control Act, Section 25662).
-Refer to CABC Act section codes.
+Refer to CABC Act section codes. |

 Student Housing further specifies:

-1. ELIGIBLE AGE
+- ELIGIBLE AGE

 All residents and their guests must be 21 years of age to possess, transport, store or consume alcohol.
-Storage of alcohol in a room where a minor resides is prohibited in all residential facilities.
+Storage of alcohol in a room where a minor resides is prohibited in all residential facilities. - PRIVATE USE

 Students who are 21 or older may consume alcohol within the privacy of their own room.
 All individuals present where there are open alcohol containers must be at least 21 years of age, and room doors must be closed.
 Any person under 21 may not consume alcohol (residents and guests).
 In all cases, all those present must adhere to housing policies governing noise and other common courtesies.
-Alcohol consumption is not permitted in any public areas within Undergraduate Housing.
+Alcohol consumption is not permitted in any public areas within Undergraduate Housing. - ALCOHOL PERMITS

-No alcohol permits will be issued to UC Irvine students for events that occur in undergraduate housing facilities.
+No alcohol permits will be issued to UC Irvine students for events that occur in undergraduate housing facilities. - OPEN OR CLOSED CONTAINERS

 No one, regardless of age, may have an open or closed container of alcohol (e.g., can, bottle, cup, cases/boxes, empty or with contents) in a public area (including grounds, parking lots, patios/balconies, and assigned residential spaces with doors open) at any time.
-A public place is anywhere other than a closed residence hall room, house bedroom.
+A public place is anywhere other than a closed residence hall room, house bedroom. - COMMON SOURCES OF ALCOHOL

 Kegs (including those which are empty or untapped), bulk sources of alcohol, distribution, methods of mass consumption, and games that facilitate the drinking of alcohol are also not permitted in Undergraduate Housing, regardless of the resident’s and guest’s age.
-Alcohol may not be manufactured or produced in any of the residential communities.
+Alcohol may not be manufactured or produced in any of the residential communities. - DISPOSAL OF ALCOHOL

 When instructed by a staff member, residents must dispose of alcoholic beverages if the possession of the beverages is a violation of State law or University and Housing policies.
-Refusal to dispose of alcohol will be considered a violation of Housing Policies.
+Refusal to dispose of alcohol will be considered a violation of Housing Policies. - GROUP ACTIVITIES

 Group events or activities that include alcohol use are not permitted in any public areas within UC Irvine Undergraduate Housing communities.
 Drinking games or simulated drinking games are prohibited.
 This includes, but is not limited to beer pong, water pong (or another beverage), flip cups, quarters, and other variants.
-Items used for drinking games or other activities that encourage the excessive or rapid consumption of alcohol are not allowed (beer pong tables, beer bongs, funnels, etc.)
+Items used for drinking games or other activities that encourage the excessive or rapid consumption of alcohol are not allowed (beer pong tables, beer bongs, funnels, etc.) - BEHAVIOR WHILE UNDER THE INFLUENCE

 Students are responsible for their behavior and that of their guests at all times.
 The inability to exercise care for university property or property of others, one’s own safety or the safety of others due in whole or part to alcohol consumption is considered a violation of policy.

-P.15 Drugs/Controlled Substances
+P.16 Drugs/Controlled Substances

 Drug/controlled substance abuse and the resulting consequences have a significant negative impact on campus life and mar individual clarity of thought, verbal and perceptual acuity, and mental alertness.
 Members and guests of the community are expected to take responsibility for their behavior and for the consequences of drug/controlled substance use.
 The well-being of individuals of the University community is paramount.
 The priority is to ensure that students receive prompt medical attention for any health or safety emergency (alcohol or drug intoxication, physical violence, etc.) and to ensure there are no impediments to reporting incidents.

-• Federal law, California State Law, and University policies prohibit the unlawful possession, solicitation, procurement, sale, consumption, or manufacture of drugs/controlled substances.
+- Federal law, California State Law, and University policies prohibit the unlawful possession, solicitation, procurement, sale, consumption, or manufacture of drugs/controlled substances.

-• Being in the presence of controlled substances, with or without objective signs of being under the influence, is prohibited.
+- Being in the presence of controlled substances, with or without objective signs of being under the influence, is prohibited.

-• The possession and/or use of drug paraphernalia is prohibited in or around all residential facilities.
+- The possession and/or use of drug paraphernalia is prohibited in or around all residential facilities.

-• Students are responsible for their behavior at all times.
+- Students are responsible for their behavior at all times.
 The inability to exercise care for University property or property of others, one’s own safety or the safety of others due in whole or part to drug or controlled substance use is considered a violation of policy.

-• The use of any prescribed medication, over the counter drugs, and other controlled substances in an abusive or recreational manner is prohibited.
-Prescription medication may only be used or possessed by the person to whom it is prescribed.
+- The use of any prescribed medication, over the counter drugs, and other controlled substances in an abusive or recreational manner is prohibited.
+Prescription medication may only be used or possessed by the person to whom it is prescribed

-• Cannabis products, in any form are prohibited.
+- Cannabis products, in any form are prohibited.

-P.18 Fire Safety
+P.20 Fire Safety

 a.
 Door/hardware/closing mechanisms